Skip to Content

 The feasibility and overall benefit of protesting or appealing a sales tax assessment as a drop shipper is a business decision that depends on the preference of the taxpayer.
 Consider the following in consultation with one of our sales tax professionals:

-Drop Shippers Facing an Audit or Appeal Can Get a Free Consultation
+Drop Shippers Facing an Audit or Appeal - Schedule a Consultation

 Drop shippers who recently received notice of audit or assessment or have concerns about liability should schedule a review with our sales tax professionals.
 We help online retailers, manufacturers, delivery companies, and others in the supply chain that face sales tax issues across multiple jurisdictions.
 Involving a professional early can minimize some of the administrative burdens of a sales tax audit in an unfamiliar jurisdiction and could help to prevent or challenge an unfair assessment of tax.